Accountability

 A commission of inquiry is largely a fact-finding mission which can feed into accountability processes for serious violations.
 The work collected by commissions can provide a historical record of the violations and furnish crucial elements to judicial procedures.

 The ICC does not have jurisdiction over the crime of aggression in the case of Ukraine and would require a referral from the UN Security Council.
 Given Russia’s veto power on the Council, this is not an option.
-As a result, a number of high-profile legal and political actors have called for a special tribunal for the punishment of the crime of aggression in Ukraine.
-These calls have held that the special tribunal would complement the actions before the ICC, ICJ and other mechanisms.
+As a result, a number of high-profile legal and political actors have called for a special tribunal for the punishment of the crime of aggression in Ukraine, which would complement the actions before the ICC, ICJ and other mechanisms.
 Debates are ongoing between academics and legal professionals as to whether this is a feasible prospect.
+The Asser Institute held an SCL Lecture “Pursuing accountability for the crime of aggression against Ukraine” in September 2023.

 While international institutions have a role to play in holding perpetrators accountable for the violations in Ukraine, it should be noted that domestic jurisdictions can also bring prosecutions under the principle of universal jurisdiction.
 The concept behind this principle is that international crimes are a violation of international norms owed to the international community as a whole and thus any domestic state has jurisdiction to prosecute them.